JakobGrootens/ChemistrySolver/README.md

 This is a Nine Species Chemistry simulator for ASTR498 - Computational Astrophysics.

-RHSGenerator.py - a right hand side generator for the nine species of H and He, based on reactions 1-19, 57, and 58 (numbering from with Abel et al. (1997)).
+#### Solver.py

-Solver.py - a simulator that takes H, He, and H2 ionization fractions, a time to evolve to, and density.
+A simulator that takes H, He, and H2 ionization fractions, a time to evolve to, and density.
 This will integrate until the specified time and produce an output "simulation.png" showing how the values change for each species (and Temperature).

+Add the "-v" flag to specify initial values, otherwise default values will be used.

+#### CalcReactionRates.py
-CalcReactionRates.py - helper functions for Solver.py to compute each of the reaction rates for a given temperature.
+Helper functions for Solver.py to compute each of the reaction rates for a given temperature.

+#### RHSGenerator.py
+A right hand side generator for the nine species of H and He, based on reactions 1-19, 57, and 58 (numbering from with Abel et al. (1997)).